kix-s/sample-terraform-fullstack-serverless-shipment-app/README.md

 ### User credentials

-Before getting started, it's important to note that an IAM user, who's credentials will be used, needs to be created with the following policies:
+Before getting started, it's important to note that an IAM user, who's credentials will be used, needs to be created with the `AdministratorAccess` policy.
+Of course, working in a company will have more restrictive and fine-grained permissions defined, for allowing the creation/update of each individual resource.
+In this case, we will choose an umbrella policy, that covers all our needs.

-- AmazonS3FullAccess
-- AWSLambda_FullAccess
-- AmazonDynamoDBFullAccess
-- AmazonSNSFullAccess
-- AmazonSQSFullAccess
-- AWSLambdaExecute
-- AmazonS3ObjectLambdaExecutionRolePolicy

 For simplicity, we chose to use full access to all the services, so we don't have to add new permissions later on.
 We will be using the user's credentials and export them as temporary environment variables with the